Frequently-Asked Questions

 6. How has PAVA developed the PAVA-RV process?

 Many PAVA members have been involved in creating the PAVA-RV recognition (see full list below) over several years.
-PAVA first established the Credentialing/Specialization committee in January, 2016.
+PAVA first established the Credentialing/Specialization committee in January, 2016, which was comprised of PAVA members who represent an array of vocology areas.
 It was charged with establishing standards for a general knowledge-base that is germane to all vocology disciplines and to create a method to assess this body of knowledge.
-Comprised of PAVA members who represent an array of vocology areas, the Credentialing/Specialization committee formed the Standards Selection subcommittee and the Feasibility subcommittee.
+The Credentialing/Specialization committee formed the Standards Selection subcommittee and the Feasibility subcommittee after it deemed that a credential was not possible.
 Each of those committees completed their charge in May of 2020.
-The PAVA Implementation Committee was then formed to complete the process.
+The process was completed by the PAVA Implementation Committee, and is currently overseen by the PAVA-RV Committee.
+The first cohort of PAVA-Recognized Vocologists were honored at the annual Symposium in 2022.

 Peggy Baroody